preshonyee/dark_mode_design/README.md

 - [ ] Add new contents
 - [ ] Make the alt tags much more descriptive

+## Contribute

+If you would like to see content added, ping me on [Twitter](https://mobile.twitter.com/preshonyee) or checkout the `article.js` file and send a pull request.

 ## Questions or suggestions?

 Hit me up on [Twitter](https://mobile.twitter.com/@99presh), or create an issue.